MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/source-from-multiple-vendors.md

     - **Description** – Enter a short description of the policy.
 1. Expand the **General** FastTab and make the following settings:
     - **Active** – Choose whether the policy should be active or not.
 Only active policies can be assigned to products.
 You can only edit or delete policies that were last saved while this option was set to *No*.
 You can't deactivate policies that are currently in use (assigned to one or more products for the current or a future period).
     - **Balance period (days)** – Set the number of days that master planning should look into the past when allocating orders to vendors.
 In other words, when master planning is choosing a vendor for a planned purchase order, it will look this number of days in the past and choose the vendor that will result in an actual allocation that is closest to the preferred allocation established by the multisource policy.
 We recommend that you choose a balance period that will include purchases from the relevant vendors but without going too far back.
-The default value is 180 days. <!--KFM: What are we looking for here, purchase orders, planned orders, invoices, or all three? -->
+The default value is 180 days.
 1. Expand the **Policy rules** FastTab.
 Add a line here for each vendor that is part of this policy, and assign each vendor a target allocation.
 The sum of all allocations specified on this grid must be 100%.
 Use the toolbar buttons to add or remove lines from the grid.
 For each line, make the following settings:
     - **Vendor account** – Choose the vendor the line applies to.
     - **Target allocation (%)** – Specify the percentage of planned orders that should be assigned to this vendor (relative to the others) over time.